Internet-Draft Unbound DATA for CONNECT in HTTP/3 February 2026

 6. Security Considerations

 The introduction of UNBOUND_DATA does not alter the security properties of HTTP/3 or QUIC.
-It only changes how message bodies or tunneled octets are framed on request and response streams.
+It only changes how the CONNECT payload is framed on request and response streams.

 7. IANA Considerations